 Light Signal Meaning Green Flashes Permission to cross landing area or to move onto taxiway.
 Steady Red Stop.
 Red Flashes Move off the landing area or taxiway and watch out for aircraft.
 White Flashes Vacate the manoeuvring area in accordance with local instructions.
 Note: In emergency conditions or if the above signals are not observed, the following meaning will be indicated by the use of the runway or taxiway lighting.
-Flashing runway or taxiway lighting Vacate the runway or taxiway and observe the tower for light signal.
+Flashing runway or taxiway and observe the tower for light signal. taxiway lighting